kjeevakumar/AllThingsLego/README.md

 # AllThingsLego

-Thanks to www.internetoflego.com (https://github.com/dexterlabora); a bunch of cool code / config organized within a folder.
+Thanks to www.internetoflego.com (https://github.com/dexterlabora); bunch of cool code / config that I have organized in a structure.

 Node-RED Basic Flows - basics.json